open-ce/open-ce-builder/README.md

 These packages will work on Power9 or Power10, but not on Power8.
 At runtime, system GCC10 (gcc-toolset-10) needs to be present on the system.
 This applies to both Power9 and Power10 systems.

+### FFMPEG with reduced codecs and openssl
+#### Building packages with OpenCE ffmpeg

+One can build Open-CE packages with ffmpeg by providing `--build-ffmpeg` option to `open-ce build env` command.
+When this option is provided, Open-CE Builder builds [`envs/ffmpeg-env.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/ffmpeg-env.yaml) internally and then builds the provided Open-CE environment file for which the build is requested.

 ### Building within a container

 Passing the `--container_build` argument to the `open-ce build env` command will create a container image and perform the actual build inside of a container based on that image.
 This will provide a "clean" environment for the builds and make builds more system independent.
 It is recommended to build with this option as opposed to running on a bare metal machine.
 For more information on the `--container_build` option, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-env-sub-command).